mikhailshilkov/mikhailio-hugo/content/2020/03/infinicache-distributed-cache-on-aws-lambda/index.md

 However, they find that serverless computing platforms are not cost-effective for small-object caching with frequent access.

 > The hourly cost increases monotonically with the access rate, and eventually overshoots ElastiCache when the access rate exceeds 312 K requests per hour (86 requests per second).

+Another gotcha is that the cost above does not include the price of a proxy: the proxy was co-located with the single client VM.
+A dedicated proxy running on an EC2 instance would increase the total price considerably.

 ### Performance